Eliah Drinkwitz: Missouri

 On December 9, 2019, Drinkwitz was hired as the head coach of the Missouri Tigers, replacing Barry Odom.
 In his first season with Mizzou, the Tigers compiled a record of 5–5, including a win over defending national champion LSU, who also finished 5-5.
 In the 2021 season, Drinkwitz led Missouri to a 6–6 regular season record and an appearance in the Armed Forces Bowl, a 24–22 loss to Army.
 In the 2022 season, Drinkwitz again led Missouri to a 6–6 regular season record.
 Missouri qualified for the Gasparilla Bowl, where they lost to Wake Forest 27–17.
 Drinkwitz led the Tigers to a breakout season in 2023, finishing the regular season 10–2 overall and 6–2 in the SEC.
 Missouri as a result would be selected to play the Ohio State Buckeyes in the Cotton Bowl, which Missouri won 14–3.
 On December 31, 2023, the University of Missouri announced a contract extension for Drinkwitz through the 2028 season which included a pay raise to $9 million for the 2024 season.

-Missouri enjoyed continued success under Drinkwitz in 2024, going 10-3 with a win over Iowa in the Music City Bowl.

-On Friday, February 28, 2025, Coach Drinkwitz was the subject of a formal ethics complaint made to the Missouri Ethics Commission.
-The reasoning for the complaint was Drinkwitz's public on-air endorsement of 2025 mayoral election candidate Blair "Murph" Murphy during the February 25 airing of the university-affiliated "Tiger Talk" radio show.
-The complaint alleges Drinkwitz is in violation of the University of Missouri's employee political activity policy.
+Missouri enjoyed continued success under Drinkwitz in 2024.
+In the regular season, Missouri finished 9-3 and set a program record for the most home wins in a season by going 7-0 at Faurot Field.
+After trailing 24-14 in the second half against Iowa, Mizzou scored the final 13 points to win the 2024 Music City Bowl.
+Mizzou finished with back to back 10 win seasons for the first time since 2013/2014.

+On November 28, 2025, Drinkwitz signed a six-year, $64.5 million contract extension while he was rumored to be a candidate for several head coach openings including LSU, Auburn, Florida, and Penn State.
+Missouri ended the 2025 regular season with an 8-4 record and lost the Gator Bowl to Virginia.

 Personal life

 Drinkwitz was born in Norman, Oklahoma to Jerry and Susie Drinkwitz, but his parents and older siblings moved to the Alma, Arkansas area in 1984 when he was a year old.
 Being raised in Alma and playing football for the Alma Airedales is what led him to want to become a football coach, especially hearing the stories of his father playing for Luther College in Decorah, Iowa, during the 1960s.
 During his time at Alma, he was an All-Conference and All-State selection and was named FCA Huddle Leader of the Year.
+Drinkwitz graduated from Alma in 2001 and was nominated by his high school to the Arkansas Times Academic All-Star Team.

-He then chose to go to Russellville and received a bachelor's degree in education from Arkansas Tech University in 2004.
-Drinkwitz and his wife, Lindsey, have four daughters.
+In 2004, Drinkwitz graduated from Arkansas Tech University with a bachelor's degree in education.
+Drinkwitz and his wife, Lindsey, have four children.